Vyral/shawn-lepp-recruiting/_posts/2019-05-06-what-jodie-harvey-says-about-working-on-our-team.md

   - Reviews and Referrals
 excerpt: >-
-  I recently sat down with one of our team’s great sales representatives, Jodie Harvey, and I can’t wait to share her thoughts on the Shawn Lepp Group with all of you today.
+  I recently sat down with one of our team’s great sales representatives, Jodie Harvey, and I can’t wait to share her thoughts.
 enclosure:
 pullquote: >-
   Jodie says that her favorite part of the Shawn Lepp Group is the people who